 The remedy of regret

-Despite the many ways regret can help you, don’t seek opportunities to experience regret.
+Despite the many ways regret can help you, don’t look for opportunities to experience regret.
 After all, regret is usually the result of a mistake, and you should avoid mistakes if possible.

 The truth is, a lack of courage often causes regret.
 And I, like so many people, had to learn this the hard way.